Click the banner below to return to the RTL main page.

 Schools must continue to complete pending initial and reevaluation assessments.
 Please note that in certain cases, a review of existing data is sufficient to make a determination and develop a program.
 Utilizing data from multiple sources and avoiding overreliance on standardized norm referenced tests when making eligibility decisions is paramount.
 The limited diagnostic accuracy of standardized assessments and utility of evidence-based assessment techniques should always be considered.

-HIDOE Digital Transformation for Learning Plan reflects our equity focus for school year 2020-21 - equity of access to technology, pushing digital supports into communities, ʻohana help desk and expansion of HIDOE's distance learning platform.
+The HIDOE Digital Transformation for Learning Plan 2020-21 reflects our equity focus for SY 2020-21 - equity of access to technology, pushing digital supports into communities, ʻOhana Help Desk, and expansion of HIDOE’s distance learning platform.